ElvinOuyang/elvinouyang.github.io/_posts/2017-06-16-gtd-detailed-data-mining.md

 ![](/assets/images/gtd/2017-06-16-gtd-detailed-data-mining_files/figure-markdown_github/1.png)

-The above graph indicates that *Bombing/Explosion* attacks were dominating back in the 1970s to 1980s, while *Facility/Infrastructure Attack* incidents picked up in the 1990s and early 2000s.
-In the recent decade, however, attacks are taking other types.
+The above graph indicates that *Bombing/Explosion* was a dominating type back in the 1970s and 1980s, while *Facility/Infrastructure Attack* picked up in the 1990s and early 2000s.
+In the most recent decade, however, attacks are taking other forms (as *Other* type).
 I will revisit this "Other" type in following analysis.

-I then ploted the follwing graph for the attack count by target type while regrouping attack targets into *Busienss*, *Government(General)*, *Private Citizens & Property* and *Other*.
+I then regrouped *target type* into *Business*, *Government(General)*, *Private Citizens & Property* and *Other* and plotted the following graph for the attack count by target type.

 ``` r
 # Look at the attack by target type over the years